Teach your dog to surf: Beginner surf dog training tips and video lessons you can do at home!

 "Teaching your dog to offer behaviors on the board"

 Some dogs can jump on a board in the ocean and surf the first time they try.
 Others use the surf board as a diving board, and jump off when the board starts to move.
 Others are a little freaked out by the movement of the board, and it takes them a little longer to get the hang of it.
-Still others are just used to going to the beach to play ball, and aren't quite sure what this new game is all about.
+Still others are just used to going to the beach to play ball, and aren't quite sure what this new game is all about, or what to make of dogs surfing.

 When using treats, always treat the dog ON the board.
 You want to reinforce the behavior of the dog being ON the board, not getting off the board.